-Among the qualitative/sustainable goal assigned in the Identified Staff scorecard, there is a specific one concerning the integrity of conduct and the spread of compliance culture within the organization ("Tone from the top" initiative, as a driver of sustainable value creation.
+Among the qualitative/sustainable goal assigned to Identified Staff, there is a specific one concerning the integrity of conduct and the spread of compliance culture within the organization ("Tone from the top"), as a driver of sustainable value creation.
 This demonstrates the importance of full compliance with internal and external regulations for the FinecoBank Group.